 If you have been nodding your head at the Mediterranean Diet and are planning on going all in with it – you have my permission!

 If you are already eating a keto or paleo-ish diet and were wondering if you should switch to this diet, I’d only suggest it if you were struggling with compliance, not losing weight, and not getting results.

 YOUR MISSION THIS WEEK: cook a Mediterranean meal for a friend or loved one this week, and make the dinner an event!

 Send them this article and explain that Steve gave you direct marching orders to make a meal for a friend or loved one.
 Together, you can complete this mission.
 You can even have a little wine if it suits you.
 And make a toast.
 OPA!

 I suggest making the Avocado Hummus referenced earlier.
 It’s seriously just cutting up three ingredients, adding lemon juice and olive oil and mixing them in a bowl.
-Serve them with whole grain pita chips, or sliced veggies if I scared you off grains forever.
+Serve them with whole-grain pita chips or sliced veggies.

 If all of this is overwhelming, or you need help on making better food choices, you are not alone!

 Like I said earlier, we have a community of people who are busy and looking to live better, and a whole team dedicated to helping those people!

 If you want help moving on from here, I have three options for next steps.
 Actions you can take today to jumpstart your fitness journey.
 I’ll share them with you, but only because you laughed at my cheesy minotaur joke earlier: